 We at the DeVore, Acton & Stafford, P.A., medical device recall team have been monitoring hip replacement recalls for product defects.

-We have had several of these claims successfully concluded for our clients with them receiving compensation for the medical bill and pain and suffering.
+We have had several of these claims successfully concluded for our clients, with them receiving compensation for medical bills and pain and suffering.

-On May 22, 2018, Stryker Orthopedics updated its LFIT V40 Femoral Head Recall to include eight (8) additional catalog numbers.
-The original recall occurred in August 2016 and included seven (7) catalog numbers which represented close to 45,000 devices in commerce.
+On May 22, 2018, Stryker Orthopedics updated its LFIT V40 femoral head recall to include eight additional catalog numbers.
+The original recall occurred in August 2016 and included seven catalog numbers, which represented close to 45,000 devices in commerce.

-The LFIT V40 is a femoral head that is utilized in hip replacement surgeries.
+The LFIT V40 is a femoral head used in hip replacement surgeries.
 According to the recall, Stryker has received a higher than expected number of femoral head/hip stem dissociations.
-Severe complications from the LFIT V40 Head include:
+Severe complications from the LFIT V40 head include:

-The Unsafe Drug and Medical Device Team at DeVore, Acton & Stafford are investigating the Stryker LFIT CoCr V40 femoral head cases on behalf of patients who were implanted with these devices and have suffered complications.
-In the event you receive any calls regarding these products, we welcome the opportunity to work with you and your clients.
+The unsafe drug and medical device team at DeVore, Acton & Stafford, P.A. is investigating the Stryker LFIT CoCr V40 femoral head cases on behalf of patients who were implanted with these devices and have suffered complications.
+If you receive any calls regarding these products, we welcome the opportunity to work with you and your clients.